 Along with love and work, play is an important part of human happiness.
 It is also the language of children—how they practice skills and roles needed for survival, relieve feelings of stress, regulate their emotions, and process their difficulties.
 The use of play in therapy is helpful when verbal language fails and is especially effective with young children who do not have the vocabulary for their troubling thoughts or feelings.

 The practice of play therapy requires extensive specialized education, training, and experience.
-As a Registered Play Therapist Supervisor, Dr. Portela and her group are trained to engage children in a variety of play therapy techniques that can uncover a range of issues.
+Our group of play therapists are either already Registered Play Therapists and Supervisors or in the process of becoming Registered Play Therapists.
+Each child therapist is trained to engage children in a variety of play therapy techniques that can uncover a range of issues.
 Educating you about your child's emotional or behavioral difficulties and helping you with effective parenting strategies are also an important part of our work with children and their families.

 We believe a secure attachment between child and parent facilitates children’s development.
 When past trauma and attachment disruptions exist, a therapeutic environment may be necessary for children to feel safe enough to open their hearts to trust and love again.
 In such cases, the mother (or main caregiver) may be involved in therapy as a change agent to heal the broken bond with the child.
 Building trust in the child towards the mother may become one focus of therapy.
 The loving acceptance by the mother of the child’s genuine feelings (not to be confused by the child’s inappropriate or disruptive behavior) is also a vital part of the bonding work.
 The attachment between mother and child is reinforced in therapy sessions with eye contact, touch, movement, smiles, and the sharing of food.